JohannesHaubner/LearnExt/README.md

 The code in learnExt/NeuralNet builds on https://github.com/sebastkm/hybrid-fem-nn.
 The code in example/example_turtleFSI.py builds on the example presented in https://github.com/KVSlab/turtleFSI.

-Install the required version of FEniCS and dolfin-adjoint and run the commands
+In the Docker container, run the commands

 ```
 cd example